|

 We can learn a lot from a lengthy study into Ground Source Heat Pumps where the heat is obtained from boreholes.
 I provide a full reference and more information lower down.
 For now, let us study figure 3.

 Within only 3 or 4 days the heat extracted from the boreholes dropped significantly.
 The heat obtained for the same amount of electricity was already less.
-The CoP had dropped significantly.
+The Coefficient of Performance (CoP) had dropped significantly.
 After 60 days the drop was as much again and after 120 days the temperature of the refrigerant coming out had dropped about 40% from the start before any heat had been extracted.

 For the same amount of grid electricity to power the system, the CoP dropped 40% over a season.